The Global State of CPS Security 2024: Business Impact of Disruptions

 No healthcare environment is immune to threats.
 That’s why it's so important to identify anomalies and respond to any suspicious medical device communications.
 A recommended best practice for accurate threat detection is gaining a precise understanding of manufacturer-intended device behaviors and their clinical workflows.
 Being able to pinpoint a device’s specific location and deliver its current status provides your security team with the context they need to detect threats and respond efficiently.

 The IoMT devices HDOs rely on bring inherent risk due to software vulnerabilities.
 And, in healthcare settings, device details are often missing, and active device scans can’t be regularly performed as they have the potential to disrupt patient care and impact outcomes.
 That’s why HDOs require a solution that provides them with visibility into critical device details, to identify what your devices are and what they’re doing.
 This helps organizations understand their device risks, and how to prioritize remediation.
-By streamlining vulnerability and risk management, HDOs can understand the extensiveness of their exposure to a specific vulnerability and implement the appropriate remediation strategy.
+By streamlining exposure management, HDOs can understand the extensiveness of their exposure to a specific vulnerability and implement the appropriate remediation strategy.

 7. Continuously optimizing strategy